GwynethLlewelyn/goANS/README.md

 Copy `config.ini.sample` to `config.ini`, fill with your details, and you're ready to go.

+Mind you, everything will be ignored (for now).

 You will probably need to get the Merchant Salt Code first.
 Just type your processor URL on the right spot on the Merchant backoffice, and LL will show you yours.

+## Configuring your server (OS & Web)

+If your operating system uses `systemd` you can use the template under `scripts/goans.service.sample` as inspiration.
+Figuring everything out remains as an exercise for the user.

+If your operating system uses anything else besides `systemd` (such as macOS, which uses `launchd`, or Windows which uses... whatever Windows uses), you're out of luck.
+For now at least, this has only been tested under Linux (x86 & ARM).

+goANS uses port number 9045 by default (well, 904n5 is not a valid port number, for those of you who speak leet).
+It happened to be unused on my system.
+I then encapsulate it under `nginx` — a basic setup is shown under `scripts/nginx-snippet.conf`.

+To-do: use FastCGI instead/alternatively (mostly to avoid using a preciously scarce Internet port).
+Or figure out how to get Go to use a Unix socket instead (that should be possible).

 ## License